US retail sales were flat in July as inflation takes a toll

 Retail purchases were flat after having risen 0.8% in June, the Commerce Department reported Wednesday.
 Economists had expected a slight increase in July retail sales.

-Still, Wednesday’s report included some positive signs: Excluding autos and auto parts, retail sales rose 0.4% in July.
+Still, Wednesday’s report included some positive signs: Excluding autos and auto parts, retail sales rose 0.4%.
 And purchases of building supplies and garden equipment held up, as did sales at electronics and appliance stores.

 Lower gas prices likely allowed some shoppers to increase their purchases of other items.
 Gasoline sales plunged 1.8%, reflecting the drop in pump prices.